Firefly: a browser-based interactive 3D data visualization tool for millions of data points: Example Firefly visualizations of astronomical datasets

 We then remap those luminosities to false color RGB by first matching bands to a color channel corresponding to their ordering in wavelength; i.e. (R:i, G:r, B:g).
 For a given color channel/band pair, the final remapping is defined as:

 Where $L_\mathrm{1\%}$ and $L_\mathrm{99\%}$ are the 1st and 99th percentile luminosities for the combined list of all three bands.
 We then create a fourth particle group that contains every galaxy and assign them the RGB color corresponding to their gri magnitudes.
-We initially disable this particle group so as not to overlap with the partitioned particle groups.
+We initially disable this particle group using the PDPP so as not to overlap with the partitioned particle groups but include it so that we can toggle between.

-The resulting visualization (shown in Figure \ref{f:full_screengrab}c and which can be interactively explored at \href{https://alexbgurvi.ch/SDSS_test}{alexbgurvi.ch/SDSS\_test}) reveals a number of interesting features in the SDSS data.
+The resulting visualization (shown in Figure \ref{f:full_screengrab}c) reveals a number of interesting features in the SDSS data.

-First, the nearest and furthest galaxies are all classified as uncertain.
-Enabling the gri magnitude colored particle group (and disabling the morphologically classified particle groups) shows that the nearest galaxies have very low absolute magnitudes (particles appear nearly black) suggesting that the reason they are classified as uncertain is because they are dimmer (smaller) galaxies which are only detected as a result of their (relative) proximity and thus are more likely to be irregular.
+First, we that the nearest and furthest galaxies are all classified as uncertain.
+Enabling the gri magnitude colored particle group (and disabling the morphologically classified particle groups) shows that the nearest galaxies have very low absolute magnitudes (the particles appear nearly black) suggesting that the reason they are classified as uncertain is because they are dimmer (smaller/lower mass) galaxies which are only detected as a result of their (relative) proximity and thus are more likely to be irregular.
 On the other hand, the furthest galaxies are also the most difficult to detect and so are less likely to have obvious features for the citizen scientists to classify.

+If we switch the view back to the morphological classifications, change the blending mode from additive to normal, and enable the depth buffer checkbox, the pixel color value we see represents the morphology of the galaxy closest to the camera's current perspective along each line of sight.
+This is a valuable viewing mode to differentiate the colors of overlapping particles and the normal+depth blending mode is enabled automatically when the colormap is enabled.